Ultrasound Technician Certification

 • Primary Pathway: All applicants must hold an associate degree or higher from a school accredited by an ARRT®-approved organization.
 This degree does not need to be in the radiologic sciences.
 However, applicants must also complete a program in the same discipline as the credential they plan to pursue.

-• Post-Primary Pathway: Because applicants in this category already hold a certification, the only notable educational requirement is 16 hours of relevant structured education.
+• Post-Primary Pathway: The only notable educational requirement is 16 hours of relevant structured education, because applicants in this category already hold a certification.

 Ethics Requirements

 Applicants must be of good moral character and follow the ARRT® ethical guidelines.
 This includes not having any honor code violations or instances of other certifications or licenses being revoked for disciplinary reasons.
-There is also a requirement for individuals to report any felony or misdemeanor convictions.
-However, juvenile convictions and traffic violations (not involving drugs and alcohol) do not need to be reported.
+Individuals are also required to report any felony or misdemeanor convictions.
+However, juvenile convictions and traffic violations that do not involve drugs and alcohol do not need to be reported.

 Exam Requirements

-The sonography certification exam is computer-based, consisting of 400 questions and lasting 7.5 hours.
+The sonography certification exam is computer-based, comprises 400 questions, and lasts 7.5 hours.
 The exam ensures that the candidate possesses the minimum knowledge to complete the job duties for a typical entry-level position.

 Major topics covered on the exam include scientific principles of ultrasound technology and specific ultrasound procedures for certain types of patients.